UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/index.md

 ### Graphical User Interface

-### "Block" Based Semantics
+### Encoding
+- Redundancy
-- Implementation and metadata in software
+- Mapping of primers back to address space in software
-- Primer constraints (find OS implementation)
+- Primer generation
-  - Distance
-  - Biological

-### Encoding and Decoding
 - Rotation based cipher
+- Segmentation (blocks) of information

+### Decoding
 - Error correction
+- Image processing
+- Fuzzy string matching of primers with variable lengths of DNA sequences
+- Reconstructing the file in software

 ### DNA as a Persistent Data Structure
-- Primer Generation
+- Generation of primers
-- Reconstructing the file in software
+- Reconstructing the file with updates in software
-- Metadata stored in software